 “Lisa Streich has her own voice,” says Alan Gilbert.
 “The musicians immediately recognized the quality of her music and found her work special.”
 (Elbphilharmonie Blog)

-Streich has received commissions from the Lucerne Festival, the Kölner Philharmonie, the Swedish Radio Choir, the Gothenburg Symphony Orchestra, and the Shizuoka Concert Hall.
-Her music has seen performances from the Deutsches Symphonie-Orchester Berlin, Quatuor Diotima, ensemble recherche, the Eric Ericson Kammerchor, Nouvel Ensemble Moderne Montréal, Ensemble Musikfabrik, the Munich Chamber Orchestra, and many others.
+Streich has received commissions from the Lucerne Festival, Berliner Philharmoniker, Kölner Philharmonie, Swedish Radio Choir, Gothenburg Symphony Orchestra, Ensemble intercontemporain, Staatstheater Hannover, Munich Chamber Orchestra, and the Shizuoka Concert Hall.
+Her music has seen performances from the NDR Elbphilharmonie Orchestra, Deutsches Symphonie-Orchester Berlin, Gothenburg Symphony Orchestra, Swedish Radio Orchestra, Norrköping Symphony Orchestra, and Malmö Symphony Orchestra on the occasion of the 250th anniversary of the Royal Swedish Academy of Music with a commission for a Concerto Grosso, Quatuor Diotima, ensemble recherche, the Eric Ericson Kammerchor, Nouvel Ensemble Moderne Montréal, Ensemble Musikfabrik, the Munich Chamber Orchestra, and many others.

 Awards and fellowships include the Cité des Arts Paris, the Anne-Sophie Mutter Foundation Orchestra Prize, the Akademie der Künste Berlin’s Busoni Composition Prize, the Bernd Alois Zimmermann Fellowship, a fellowship at the Villa Massimo in Rome, a Roche Young Commission at the Lucerne Festival, and the Ernst von Siemens Composers' Prize.
-In 2020, she was the first recipient of the Claussen Simon Composition Prize, and in 2022 she will receive the Heidelberg Women Artists’ Prize.
+In 2020, she was the first recipient of the Claussen Simon Composition Prize, in 2021, she was honored with the Lilla Christ Johnson Composer’s Prize of the Royal Swedish Academy of Music for her work AUGENLIDER, and in 2022 she received the Heidelberg Women Artists’ Prize.
 In 2019, Lisa Streich was chosen to be a ricordilab laureate, an international program from publisher Ricordi Berlin that promotes young composers.

 Lectures on her music have taken place at the Royal College of Music Stockholm, the Colombia University New York, the Sibelius Academy Helsinki, and at the CRR de Paris.
 Dialog about music, art, and their possibilities is a subject close to Streich’s heart.